Bailey Flint

-Bailey Robert Flint (born September 5, 1996) is an Australian professional gridiron football punter for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Bailey Robert Flint (born September 5, 1996) is an Australian professional gridiron football punter.
 He played college football at Toledo.

 Early life

 A native of Melbourne, Australia, Flint played gridiron football for the first time in 2015 when he participated in a nine-on-nine football game.
 Just a few months after joining his local club team, he played with Team Australia in the Down Under Bowl.
 From there, Flint got the chance to play one year of high school football at Layton Christian Academy in Layton, Utah, during which he weighed 260 pounds and played both right tackle and defensive end.
 He went on to lose a large amount of weight but gave up on the sport as he did not think he could play college football.

 Flint then trained with Prokick Australia, a Melbourne-based academy designed to convert Australian athletes into gridiron football kickers and punters at the collegiate and professional levels.
 He credits the program with re-igniting his drive to succeed in the sport.